archmage/archmage.github.io/content/post/on-achievements-a-brief-classification.md

 * It expresses that its unlock criteria is a _story challenge_ (i.e. something related to the plot of the game).
 This is neat for world-building reasons.
 * It unlocks a variant within the game!
 Achievements that add content are _super_ rare, usually.
-* The best thing: _it doesn't tell you the story challenge is._ You have to figure that out!!
+* The best thing: _it doesn't tell you what the story challenge is._ You have to figure that out!!

 For that reason, I'd classify this as a Skill/Puzzle hybrid - Puzzle in working out what the challenge is by consulting the game's lore, and Skill in executing it.
 Some of the story challenge achievements in _Sentinels of the Multiverse_ are actually super hard to do, solving aside!
 Some require quite niche board states, which can be fiddly to set up, but in my experience they're _all_ rewarding.
 Unlike a lot of achievements, they set up a clear reward, then let you find your own way towards the goal, and your own strategy for reaching it once you've found it.